 Jon Batiste, voice/melodica; Eddie Barbash, alto saxophone; Barry Stephenson, bass; Ibanda Ruhumbika, tuba; Joe Saylor, tambourine; Jamison Ross, cowbell/backing vocals.

-Producers: Mito Habe-Evans, Jacob Ganz; Videographers: Mito Habe-Evans, Colin Marshall, A.J.
-Wilhelm, Jacob Ganz; Audio Engineer: Kevin Wait; Special Thanks: The Campbell Apartment, Mark and Rachel Dibner of the Argus Fund; Executive Producer: Anya Grundmann
+Producers: Mito Habe-Evans, Patrick Jarenwattananon; Event Manager: Saidah Blount; Videographers: Mito Habe-Evans, Adam Kissick, Colin Marshall, Nick Michael; Audio Engineer: Kevin Wait; Special Thanks: Newport Jazz Festival, Mark and Rachel Dibner of the Argus Fund, The Wyncote Foundation, National Endowment for the Arts; Executive Producer: Anya Grundmann